antaresproject/docs/docs/antares_concepts/components_&_modules.md

 ### Minimal Structure

-A component should consist of the minimal structure:
+A module should consist of the minimal structure:

 ![AT_COMP&MODS1](../img/docs/antares_concepts/components_and_modules/minimal_structure_1.png)